 Finally, one of the biggest advantages of using cloud-based disaster recovery is redundancy.
 Cloud DR providers back up data to geographically diverse locations, which helps ensure business continuity even in the worst of circumstances.
 Companies that struggle with traditional disaster recovery may find most of their challenges solved by moving to the cloud.

-Choosing the Right Disaster Recovery Solution
+Let US Signal Help You Choose the Right Disaster Recovery Solution

 There’s no right or wrong DR solution.
 Both traditional and cloud-based DR solutions have advantages and disadvantages.
 It’s a matter of what works best for your organization’s needs.
 The only wrong solution is not to be ready, and that’s where US Signal can help.